Back

 Children and adolescents

-Diperam HCT is not recommended for use in children and adolescents under 18 years of age.
+The use of Diperam HCT in children and adolescents under 18 years of age is not recommended.

-Diperam HCT can be used in patients aged 65 years and over at the same doses as other adults and in the same way as the three substances called amlodipine, valsartan and hydrochlorothiazide have been taken so far.
+Diperam HCT can be used in patients aged 65 years and over at the same doses as in other adults and in the same way as they have been taking the three substances called amlodipine, valsartan and hydrochlorothiazide until now.
 Elderly patients, especially those taking the maximum dose of amlodipine/valsartan/hydrochlorothiazide

 (10 mg/320 mg/25 mg), should monitor their blood pressure regularly.